How to Open a Law Firm in India - Step-by-Step Process

 Recent rule changes by the Bar Council of India

-Minimum stipend for junior advocates:
+Minimum stipend for junior advocates

-• The BCI has issued guidelines to set a minimum stipend for junior advocates working with senior lawyers, law firms, or independent practitioners.
+• The Bar Council of India has recommended a minimum monthly stipend for junior advocates working with senior advocates, law firms, or independent practitioners.

-• Junior lawyers in urban areas are recommended to receive a minimum stipend of 20,000 per month.
+• Junior advocates in urban areas are recommended to receive at least ₹20,000 per month.

-Prohibition on online advertising and solicitation:
+Prohibition on online advertising and solicitation

 Funding options for starting a law firm